conda-forge/pychrono-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `pychrono` can be installed with:
+Once the `conda-forge` channel has been enabled, `chrono, pychrono` can be installed with:

 ```
-conda install pychrono
+conda install chrono pychrono
 ```

-It is possible to list all of the versions of `pychrono` available on your platform with:
+It is possible to list all of the versions of `chrono` available on your platform with:

 ```
-conda search pychrono --channel conda-forge
+conda search chrono --channel conda-forge
 ```